Trinity Medical Centre

 Dr Nadeem Ahmad: BSc MB BS MRCP MRCGP

 - Specialist interests: General Medicine, Joint/Soft Tissue Injections, Minor Ops.
 Practice Lead for: Senior Partner, Goldstone Primary Care Network & Practice Development

 Dr Charlotte Hall: MBBS DRCOG MRCGP

 - Charlotte qualified as a doctor at Guys and St Thomas’s Hospitals in 1995 and completed her GP training on their attached scheme in 1999.
 Charlotte moved to Brighton and Hove in 2000 and worked as a GP locum before becoming a GP Principal at Central Hove Surgery ( now Trinity Medical Centre) in 2002.
-Charlotte enjoys being a family doctor and currently heads up mental health services at Trinity.
+Charlotte enjoys being a family doctor.
 Charlotte is a member of the Brighton and Hove Local Medical Committee.
 Outside work Charlotte loves choral music and walking her dog in the beautiful Sussex countryside.